-The modulation matrix lets you control effect parameters using CV inputs (A, B, C, D) and MIDI CC messages (CC1 to CC119).
+The modulation matrix allows you to control effect parameters using various sources, such as:

+- CV inputs (A, B, C or D) - MIDI Control Messages inputs (CC1 to CC119) - New!
+Recorded automation (MOD, MOD2, MOD3, MOD4)

 To enter the ModMatrix, make sure you are in effects mode and Press Y.